Parneet-Raghuvanshi/Plotline/README.md

 # Plotline
 Simple Edge Detection Library

 > Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository to your build file / or inside settings.gradle if new gradle system

 ```gradle
 allprojects {